 The consumption of charcoal is expected to increase in near future.
 Charcoal is a growing forestry industry due to increasing population, electricity tariffs, urbanization and unavailability of affordable alternative energy (TEITI 2014).
 It is traded through a well-developed but informal value chain worth USD 600 million annually.
 According to NAFORMA (2015), wood-based energy (fuel wood and charcoal) accounts for 94.6% of Tanzania's cooking energy.
 Charcoal is the main energy source for the urban population in Tanzania.
 In 2009, about one million ton of charcoal was consumed per every year (World Bank 2009).
 The energy source is perceived as reliable, inexpensive and accessible compared to alternative energy sources.
-Given the lack of affordability of alternative fuel sources and the convenience of using charcoal, domestic consumers are increasingly switching to charcoal in Dar es Salaam increased from 71% in 2007 to 91% in 2012.
-According to Forestry and Beekeeping Division (FBD, 2018) about 70% of the households in Dar es Salaam use charcoal as the first choice cooking fuel (MSA).
+Given the lack of affordability of alternative fuel sources and the convenience of using charcoal, domestic consumers are increasingly switching to charcoal, especially in urban areas.
+For example, records showed that the demand of households using charcoal in Dar es Salaam increased from 71% in 2007 to 91% in 2012.
+According to Forestry and Beekeeping Division (FBD, 2018) about 70% of the households in Dar es Salaam use charcoal as the first choice of cooking fuel (MSA).
 The number of households using kerosene for cooking declined from 12% in 2007 to 1% in year 2012 (VPO 2014).

-6 The TEITI report also lists and analyses the types of Payments to Government (e.g. fees, royalties, taxes payable at different levels both local and central government and legal provisions for collecting revenues).
+&lt;sup>7 The TEITI report also lists and analyses the types of Payments to Government (e.g. fees, royalties, taxes payable at different levels both local and central government and legal provisions for collecting revenues).

 The charcoal business is characterized by low capital costs, little knowledge, experience requirements to enter business, and by relatively high financial returns compared to other rural economic activities.
 The charcoal market works efficiently, and the value of the entire Tanzania charcoal sector is valued at USD 650 million.
-Consequently, the charcoal sector contributes significantly to rural employment and income generation7 and charcoal production is one of the key livelihood activities in woodlands of Tanzania.
+Consequently, the charcoal sector contributes significantly to rural employment and income generation8 and charcoal production is one of the key livelihood activities in woodlands of Tanzania.
 These financial gains are largely based on illegal harvesting on general lands, mostly in unreserved village lands and even governmental forest reserve without any sustainability.